 Hours of Operation

-The Bond Courthouse is open from 8 a.m.– 5:30 p.m., Monday–Friday.
-Visitors must have a valid photo ID and must pass through security screening before being granted entry.
+The Bond Courthouse is open weekdays from 8 a.m. to 5:30 p.m.
+Visitors must have a valid photo ID and pass through a security screening before being granted entry.
 Visitors only have access to public spaces in the building.